infinum/eightshift-docs/docs/advanced/components-color-palette.md

 title: Color Palette
 ---

-This is a custom react component the renders a custom color picker exactly the same as native block editor component but on save method in attributes we save the color name and not color hex.
+This is a custom React component that renders a custom color picker exactly the same as the native block editor component, but on the `save` method in the attributes, we save the color name and not the color hex value.

 ## Usage